seznam/ima/docs/cli/cli.md

 :::tip

-If you find this option annoying, you can completely **disable this feature accross all IMA.js applications** by putting `IMA_CLI_OPEN=false` in your environment.
+If you find this option annoying, you can completely **disable this feature across all IMA.js applications** by putting `IMA_CLI_OPEN=false` in your environment.

 :::